Lesson 13: Finite State Machines (FSM)

 | Typical use | Safe, registered outputs for FPGAs | Fast response, fewer states |

-13.2 Moore and Mealy FSM Architecture
+13.2 Moore and Mealy FSM Models

 Types of FSM: